kellymoreira/Inventory-Notification/README.md

 <p align="center">
 <b>
 <i>
-   Implementing a serverless architecture on AWS to track and notify low inventory levels using <br> S3, Lambda, DynamoDB, and SNS.
+   Implementing a serverless architecture on AWS to track and notify low inventory levels using S3, Lambda, DynamoDB, and SNS.
 </i>
 </b>
 </p>